 1. Complete a 75-hour Prelicensing Course

-First, you’ll start by completing a 75-hour prelicensing course from a New Jersey real estate school.
+To get your real estate license in New Jersey, you must complete a 75-hour prelicensing course.
 The New Jersey Real Estate Commission (REC) keeps an updated list of licensed real estate schools that offer prelicensing courses.
-Many of the listed schools offer in-person classes that run full time during the week and part time during the evenings.
+Many of the listed schools offer in-person classes that run full time during the week and part time during the evenings, as well as online courses that you can take at your own pace.

 Related Article

-5 Best New Jersey Real Estate Schools for 2023
+5 Best New Jersey Online Real Estate Schools

 Close Logo